iSpecimen Seeks $20 Million In U.S. IPO Plan (Private:ISPN)

 Related services

-iSpecimen has received at least $11 million from investors including Anna-Maria & Stephen Kellen Foundation and OBF Investments.
+iSpecimen has received at least $11 million from investors, including Anna-Maria & Stephen Kellen Foundation and OBF Investments.

 Customer Acquisition